alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/getting_started_with_tosca_component/getting_started_with_tosca_component.markdown

 * `capabilities:`
   The node expose a `jdk` capability to provide relationship of type `alien.capabilities.JDK` (defined later in the file).
 It basically says that any nodes that require an `alien.capabilities.JDK` type can be linked to this node.
 * `interfaces:`
   Defines operations on the node.
-  By default, every TOSCA nodes has an implicit default lifecycle composed of several operations which are: `create`, `configure`, `start`, `stop` and `delete`
+  By default, every TOSCA nodes has an implicit default lifecycle composed of several operations which are: `create`, `configure`, `start`, `stop` and `delete`.
 Here we only define the `create` operation which calls the `install_jdk.sh` script inside the CSAR archive.

 ### The install_jdk.sh

 The script installs a jdk on a Linux machine given a tarball archive and a target folder on the machine.
-What is important to focus on here is the inputs definition.
+What is important to focus on is the inputs definition.

 {% highlight bash %}
 inputs: